rjgameiro/muttley/README.md

 	The muttley command line controller must be executed in the same same directory where the 'muttley.kex' kernel extension is located.

+	DISCLAIMER
-	DISCLAIMER\nAll sorts of strange and random 'features' may develop in your system by the simple though of using this program.
+	All sorts of strange and random 'features' may develop in your system by the simple though of using this program.

 LOAD THE MUTTLEY KERNEL EXTENSION